Gizra/Gizra-Way-Book/roles_and_responsibilities.md

 * Gaining more business in existing accounts

 ### Marketing
 Build brand and reputation.
-Communicate value proposition and support sales function.
+Communicate value proposition and support Sales and Account Manager functions.